China’s goals are becoming even more globally ambitious as its size and influence grows.

 In fact, you should probably invest in Asia’s frontier markets instead of China itself.
 Countries including Kazakhstan, Laos, and Vietnam have all of China’s upside, while limiting themselves from nearly of their larger neighbor’s downside potential.

 Quite simply: China has more capital to invest in nearby countries than ever, giving a boost to their economies.
-Yet compared to markets like Cambodia and Myanmar, China’s demographic trends are extremely weak and there are few remaining internal growth factors.
+Yet compared to Cambodia and Myanmar stock markets , China’s demographic trends are extremely weak and there are few remaining internal growth factors.

 The Yuan Goes International